Same-sex marriage in Aruba, Curaçao and Sint Maarten: Legislative action

-Case law
+Court cases

 Recognition of Dutch marriages

 A case was launched in 2002 by a same-sex couple seeking recognition of their Dutch marriage in Aruba.
 Citing one of the partners' inability to receive health care benefits from the job of the other, as entitled to a spouse in a heterosexual marriage, they accused the Aruban Government of discrimination.
 The government was adamantly opposed to the court challenge.
 The couple reported that they often had rocks thrown at them, were suffering from depression and were residing in the Netherlands after leaving Aruba in November 2003 because of harassment when they tried to register as a married couple.
 In December 2004, the Aruba Court of First Instance ruled that their marriage should be registered in Aruba.
 The Aruban Government's stance was that the Civil Code of Aruba did not allow for same-sex marriage, and that it "[went] against Aruba's way of life".
 The government appealed the ruling to the Common Court of Justice of the Netherlands Antilles and Aruba (since 2010 the Joint Court of Justice of Aruba, Curaçao, Sint Maarten, and of Bonaire, Sint Eustatius and Saba).
 The court upheld the decision on 23 August 2005, stating that: "The Dutch marriage can be inscribed in the register.
 Since Aruba is part of the Kingdom of the Netherlands, it must comply with demands of the Kingdom."
 The ruling was based on Article 40 of the Charter for the Kingdom of the Netherlands, which states that civil certificates are valid throughout the Kingdom.
 Prime Minister Nelson O. Oduber reacted to the decision by declaring, "We give neither legal nor moral recognition to same-sex marriages."
 The government appealed the ruling to the Supreme Court of the Netherlands.
 On April 13, 2007, the Supreme Court declared that, in accordance with the Charter, all marriages contracted in the different parts of the Kingdom of the Netherlands, must be recognized in the other parts of the Kingdom as well.
 It ruled that the matter that same-sex marriage "[went] against Aruba's 'way of life'" was irrelevant to the issue.
 With this ruling, Aruba, as well as Curaçao and Sint Maarten, must recognize same-sex marriages performed in the Netherlands and the Caribbean Netherlands.